ktaylor63/southeast/site/content/news/hummingbirds-create-buzz-on-outer-banks.md

 The number of participants for Campbells programs is limited so early registration is suggested.

-But Wings Over Water Wildlife Festival isnt just for birding enthusiasts.
+But Wings Over Water Wildlife Festival isn't just for birding enthusiasts.
 The more than 80 scheduled programs include paddling, natural history, photography and even opportunities to learn more about the rich history of the area.

 This festival is traditionally set during the shoulder season when rates are lower for accommodations, traffic is light and the weather is mild.

 And due to popular demand, there are an increased number of photography programs to be taught by professionals.
 Classes have been designed for both the skilled and not-so-practiced, as well as some programs for children and/or families.

-To learn more about the Wings Over Water Wildlife Festival call 252-216-9464 or go to [/www.fws.gov/scripts/exit.cfm?link=http://www.wingsoverwater.org&linkname=Wings Over Waterwww.wingsoverwater.org](http://www.fws.gov).
+To learn more about the Wings Over Water Wildlife Festival call 252-216-9464 or go to [wingsoverwater.org](http://wingsoverwater.org).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs